MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-multi-region-bcdr-content.md

 > [!IMPORTANT]
 > You must power on each session host VM for few hours at least one time every 90 days to refresh the Virtual Desktop token needed to connect to the Virtual Desktop control plane.
 You should also routinely apply security patches and application updates.

 - Having session hosts in an offline, or *deallocated*, state in the secondary region won't guarantee that capacity is available if there's a primary region-wide disaster.
-It also applies if new session are deployed on-demand when needed, and with [Azure Site Recovery](/azure/site-recovery/azure-to-azure-common-questions?#how-do-we-ensure-capacity-in-the-target-region) usage.
+It also applies if new sessions are deployed on-demand when needed, and with [Site Recovery](/azure/site-recovery/azure-to-azure-common-questions?#how-do-we-ensure-capacity-in-the-target-region) usage.
 Compute capacity can be guaranteed if:
   - Session hosts are kept in an active state in the secondary region.
   - You use the new Azure feature [On-demand Capacity Reservation](/azure/virtual-machines/capacity-reservation-overview).